Tufts is In-Network with AAC

 Types of Addiction Treatment Covered by Tufts Insurance

-• Inpatient medical detox.
-You’ll detox from drugs and/or alcohol under the safe supervision of medical staff who will provide medications as necessary to ease symptoms and prevent medical complications.
+• Inpatient Medical Detox: You’ll undergo detoxification from drugs and/or alcohol under the careful supervision of medical professionals, who will administer medications as needed to alleviate symptoms and prevent complications.

 How to Use Tufts Insurance to Pay for Rehab

-Depending on your specific health plan, there may be different expectations for enrolling in a substance use disorder treatment program.
-Some plans may require you to see your primary care physician (PCP) first for a referral.
-Other plans may allow you to pick your own treatment provider and schedule services yourself without PCP involvement.
-5
+Enrollment in a SUD treatment program may vary based on your specific health plan.
+Some plans might require you to consult your primary care physician (PCP) for a referral before accessing treatment.
+Others may allow you to choose your treatment provider and schedule services independently, without needing a PCP’s involvement.5

-If you’re unsure whether you need a PCP referral, you can call the number on your insurance card.
-If you do need a referral, make sure to get one before starting treatment or your costs may not be covered.
-5
+If you’re uncertain about whether a PCP referral is necessary, you can contact the number on your insurance card for clarification.
+If a referral is required, be sure to obtain it before starting treatment to ensure your costs are covered.5

 Cost of Addiction Treatment with Tufts Insurance Coverage